-About Jay
+About Jay.

 Born in 1943, Jay Sigel enjoyed one of the more illustrious careers in the history of U.S. amateur golf, before turning pro in 1993.
 At age 50 he became a member of the Senior PGA Tour, now known as the PGA Tour Champions.

 Throughout the 1970s, 1980s, and 1990s Jay Sigel was one of America’s premier amateur golfers.
 He compiled victories in the U.S. Amateur, British Amateur and U.S. Mid-Amateur, competed on nine Walker Cup teams, and won numerous other amateur titles.
 In 1983, he became the only golfer ever to win the U.S. Amateur and U.S. Mid-Amateur in the same year, which made him only the third golfer to win two USGA individual titles in the same year.

-Jay Sigel turned professional at the age of 50 and won Rookie of the Year honors on the Senior PGA Tour, when he earned 14 top-10 finishes and secured his first victory at the GTE West Classic.
+For many years, Jay served as President of the Greater Philadelphia Scholastic Golf Association which became The First Tee of Greater Philadelphia.
+He was eventually the Chairman Emeritus.
+Additionally, Jay worked part-time as a fee-paid consultant on golf course design projects.
 While managing his successful golf career, Jay also served as Senior Vice President at CBIZ Benefits and Insurance Services from which he retired in 2020.

 On February 9, 2017 Jay Sigel was honored by The First Tee of Greater Philadelphia with the Lifetime Achievement Award.

+It was on December 16, 2013 that this plaque was dedicated in Jay Sigel’s honor as Founder of The Jay Sigel Invitational.
+Dr. John H. Glick, along with AFCRI researchers, University of Pennsylvania administrators, and Jay’s family attended this wonderful ceremony.
 We invite you, should you find yourself at the Perelman Center for Advanced Medicine at the University of Pennsylvania, to see this plaque firsthand.
 It is located on the 4th Floor in the Oncology Suite, where both melanoma and prostate cancer patients receive treatment and consult with their physicians.
 The plaque is prominently displayed and is visible to all who travel through this area.

+The University of Pennsylvania is one of founder Benjamin Franklin's best inventions and embodies his ideals of innovation and commitment to the public good.
 Jay Sigel was awarded a smaller scale bronze statue of “Ben on the Bench” from the University of Pennsylvania in 2007 for his service to Penn.
 After hosting his 15th year of raising money for prostate cancer research, administrators at Penn presented Jay with this endearing award for his commitment to the public good of furthering advancements in cancer research at the Abramson Family Cancer Research Institute of the University of Pennsylvania.

 Career Highlights